Skip to Main Content

 Whole School Project

-Be sure to visit the All Hallows' School Facebook and Instagram to follow our fundraising efforts during 2025.
+Be sure to visit the All Hallows' School Facebook and Instagram to follow our fundraising efforts.